YA Dystopian Novels: It’s the end of the world

-On this list, I have a good mix of books that get a lot of attention and some that really don’t get enough attention at all.
+On this list, I have a good mix of books that get a lot of attention and some that don’t get enough attention at all.
 I like having a good mix of both because there’s a good chance you may not have heard of them.
 Or this list would be your sign of getting that book!

 YA Dystopian novels